RBA in Half a Day

-If you’re unfamiliar with RBA, or simply want a refresher, RBA in Half a Day is for you.
-Participants will receive a copy of Mark Friedman’s book, Trying Hard Is Not Good Enough: How to Produce Measurable Improvements for Customers and Communities.
+If you’re unfamiliar with Results-Based Accountability (RBA), or you simply want a refresher, RBA in Half a Day is for you.

 - How much did we do?

 What will I learn?

 Participants will become familiar with the main concepts of RBA, including how to identify populations, results, and indicators, develop program performance measures and “turn-the-curve” performance improvement plans, and share results-based stories of a program’s contribution to population results.

 If you are a state employee, register by logging in to your self-service portal and select Enterprise Learning Management (ELM).
 Select Find Learning, and then enter "RBA" in the Title box to search for the course.
 Select Enroll.
 If you are not a state employee, or if you need assistance, please use contact information below.
 Before you register, please follow your agency's procedures and policies regarding encumbering funds for the course.

 Participants will receive a confirmation email closer to the course date.

 If you have any questions about the course or to request an accommodation, please contact Maggie Hoff at 651-259-3804 or firstname.lastname@example.org.
 If you require an accommodation, please contact Maggie Hoff at least two weeks prior to the session.